wkarshat/xyo-solidity/README.md

 # XYO Smart Contract Library

-https://if-eth.com to track answer received events through webhooks
+https://if-eth.com can be used to track answer received events through webhooks from the oracle network interacting with XY enabled contracts